torlenor/torlenor.github.io/_posts/2020-10-05-machine_learning_reinforment_learning_kalah_part1.markdown

         return value
 ```

-If not otherwise specified, we will use a minimax depth of $D=4$ and the agent will use alpha-beta pruning to speed up the calculations.
+If not otherwise specified, we will use a minimax depth of $D_{max}=4$ and the agent will use alpha-beta pruning to speed up the calculations.

-# Reinforcement learning approach
+# Reinforcement learning agents

 {:refdef: style="text-align: center;"}
 ![](/assets/img/Reinforcement_learning_diagram.svg.png)